fast50/NethunterKernel-Galaxy-A105xxx/README.md

 Install the kernel,flash on twrp, install firmware on Magisk or in this repo, HAVE FUN

-Thanks to LWJGLROBOT for conpile this kernel
+Thanks to LWJGLROBOT for compile this kernel

 And sorry for my bad english